rotki/rotki/docs/api.rst

           "message": ""
       }

    :resjson object result: The result object contains as many entries as the external services.
-Each entry's key is the name and the value is another object of the form ``{"api_key": "foo"}``
    :statuscode 200: Saving new external service credentials was successful
    :statuscode 400: Provided JSON is in some way malformed, of invalid value provided.
-   :statuscode 409: There is no logged in user
+   :statuscode 401: There is no logged in user
    :statuscode 500: Internal rotki error

 .. http:delete:: /api/(version)/external_services